CVUUS Unhoused Support Group Organizing to Expand Options

 Charter House Coalition

-Charter House could use cold weather items, especially adult GLOVES, snow pants, hand warmers, listed on their entry bulletin board and in our lobby.
-Drop them off on their porch or in the RE collection lobby bin by the ornaments.
+Charter House could use outdoor weather items, especially adult GLOVES, hats, socks, hand warmers, rain gear listed on their entry bulletin board and in our lobby.
+Drop them off on their porch.
 CVUUS does Charter House Meal Prep every 2nd Monday of month 10 am and Wed following that 9:30 am.
 Thanks to those who help with making meals and baking cookies for Friday night community supper which you can see on the sign-up link or by asking Alan Moore, Michele Lowy or Revell Allen.
 Do you want to help expand our offerings?
+Some provide rapid response rides to cold weather emergency shelters or motel rooms arranged by Charter House.
+Contact office@cvuus.org if you’d like to be added to list of drivers or become a TVT Dial-a-Ride driver.

 CVUUS Charles Ave Community Cupboard

 Open Wed/Thurs/Fri/Sun 9-5 for anyone to take what they need.
-Please leave items in the shopping cart located by the name tag board.
+Please leave items in the shopping cart located in the lobby.
 Please avoid canned or glass jar goods in winter that can freeze.
 Snacks & breakfast cereals are popular.
-See Cupboard wish list 12.25for desired items which are also posted in the lobby.
+See Cupboard wish list 12.25 for desired items which are also posted in the lobby along with grocery lists to take of most desired items.
 Interested in helping out with the Cupboard?
-We’re hoping to expand hours after the holidays…especially Saturday when food shelves are closed.
-See Hannah or Abi Sessions, Mike Greenwood or Karen or Evan Cooper.
+See Karen Cooper or Abi Sessions.

 Green Mountain Justice: An Invitation to Relational Ministry